1031-Systems/1031_Delivery/README.md

 Arduino, Pololu Maestro, or other Raspberry Pi versions.

 It also contains a utility application, joysticking.py, for recording joystick actions into Hauntimator channels.
+If using Maestro controllers, there is also the Maestro_Animator application for PC-based control of the Maestros from Hauntimator output animations.

 A Youtube channel is available that contains some [introductory videos](https://www.youtube.com/@1031-Systems-Animatronics)